SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/TheBasics.md

 Another way to handle a missing value is to supply a default value using the nil-coalescing operator (`??`).
-If the optional on the left side of the `??` isn't `nil`, that value is unwrapped and used.
+If the optional on the left of the `??` isn't `nil`, that value is unwrapped and used.
-Otherwise, the value on the right side of `??` is used.
+Otherwise, the value on the right of `??` is used.
 For example,
 the code below greets someone by name if one is specified, and uses a generic greeting when the name is `nil`.